sharontherese/latin-mass-wedding/content/FAQs/index.md

 # How can I help my wedding guests understand what's happening?

-Explore the pages under the Resources menu.
-There is introductory information on the [Latin Mass](/about-the-latin-mass), things to include in your [wedding program](/mass-programs), and more.
+There is introductory information on the [Latin Mass](/about-the-latin-mass), things to include in your [wedding program](/programs), and more.
 You are free to reuse my wedding program content or template!

 Biretta Books offers a Latin-English booklet for Latin Mass weddings[^8].
 For those familiar with the red Latin Mass booklets - it is the exact same book, but with additional texts for the Rite of Marriage.